Cools Tools for Business Analysts

 Gifs are not just for making funny facebook posts, they can actually be a great tool for communicating a functionality.
 This is another of the cool free tools for business analysts.
 I use gifs to show a short process step to simply get the idea across.
 With Gifmaker you can upload images and Gifmaker will string them along together for you.
 I used this to show a 3 step process and it worked out great!
 However I do not recommend for very long processes.

-Prezi is an alternative presentation tool to powerpoint.
+Prezi is an alternative presentation tool to PowerPoint and now it includes AI.
 It helps to create presentations that are more captivating because they do not use slides, instead they use a zooming feature.

 It is most suited for showing big picture –small detail types of presentations.
 There is a free version but it makes your presentations ( called prezis) accessible on the internet so I was scared to use it for any enterprise project.
 The paid version is a monthly subscription.
 I haven’t found a need to use it over Powerpoint yet, but I will admit, it is very cool.
 If you do sales meetings or meetings with big groups – Prezi will definitely grab your audience’s attention much more than a regular Powerpoint will.